 Ashley’s passions outside of her yoga mat include loving animals, gardening, soaking in sunshine, growing, dreaming, teaching, learning, being, feeling, exploring, traveling, and loving.
 Ashley also is an ABA Therapist at a school for children with autism.
 She is enjoying and learning a lot as this chapter unfolds.

 Kerin discovered yoga in 2006 at her local gym, but it was only after her first heated vinyasa class in 2008 that she became hooked.
 The combination between focus, strength, and stillness has kept her coming back to her mat.
 In 2012, Kerin started taking yoga more seriously, developing a daily and at home practice.
-With a little encouragement from her friends, Kerin made the leap and pursued the 200 hour yoga teacher training at Prana Power Yoga in Cambridge, becoming a certified yoga instructor in 2012.
+With a little encouragement from her friends, Kerin made the leap and pursued the 200 hour yoga teacher training at Prana Power Yoga in Cambridge, becoming a Registered Yoga Instructor through Yoga Alliance in 2012.
 Since then Kerin has continued to practice, study, and teach yoga.

 Janna felt the transformative power of yoga after one pose.
 Plagued with sickness and low confidence, Janna took a free postnatal yoga class and within 5 minutes of being in legs up the wall, Janna’s body and mind felt a calm that had been missing for years.
 The more she practiced, the more Janna saw positive changes happen in her life off the mat.
 Anxiety disappeared, digestive ailments lessened, and courage grew.
 The small town girl from Maine was even able to conquer her fear of driving in Boston!